sharuns/CUDA/README.md

 For enabling each code/solution, enable a particular "#define" in the file "Enable_Que.h" Compile and see the output on console
+Note : Please check your paths and adapt to the project paths as per your location

 Happy learning.